singlebrook/drupal_streamline/readme.md

 ## Theming with Sass and Livereload

 This project is configured with [Guard](https://github.com/guard/guard/) to watch for changes to the scss files and compile them.
 There is a Guardfile in the project root, which starts the scss compiler and livereload server.
-There is also a legacy script called 'themify' in the bin folder (UNIX-only).

 ### Requirements